-The Respondent and Complainant will both be afforded reasonable opportunity to attend and participate in proceedings before the Title IX Decision Panel and/or University Conduct Hearing.
-In addition, the Respondent and Complainant may each be assisted during proceedings by an advisor of their choice, pursuant to the policies outlined in the Office of Student Conduct Procedures document (https://studentaffairs.psu.edu/safety-conduct/student-conduct/ advisers-and-attorneys).
-Each party will be allowed to submit an impact statement that will be reviewed by the Title IX Decision Panel or University Conduct Hearing officer(s), should the Respondent be found responsible for violating the Code.
+The Respondent and Complainant will both be afforded reasonable opportunity to attend and participate in hearings.
+In addition, the Respondent and Complainant may each be assisted during hearings by an advisor of their choice, pursuant to the policies outlined in the Office of Student Conduct Procedures document (https://studentaffairs.psu.edu/support-safety-conduct/student-conduct/code-conduct).
+Each party will be allowed to submit a consideration statement that will be reviewed by the hearing authority, should the Respondent be found responsible for violating the Code.